ronny1020/channel-state/README.md

 - **Cross-tab and Cross-window State Sync:** Automatically synchronizes state across all open tabs and windows of the same origin.
 - **Persistent State:** Optionally persist state to `IndexedDB`, so your application's state is restored after a page reload or even when the browser is restarted.
 - **Framework Agnostic:** The core library is written in plain TypeScript and can be used in any JavaScript project.
-- **Official Framework Wrappers:** Provides easy-to-use wrappers for popular frameworks like React and Vue.
+- **Official Framework Wrappers:** Provides easy-to-use wrappers for popular frameworks like React, Vue, and Svelte.
 - **Lightweight and Zero-dependency:** The core library has no external dependencies, keeping your bundle size small.

 ## Installation